Kam-Biu Luk: Education and career

-Luk graduated from the University of Hong Kong in 1976 with a B.Sc in physics.
+Luk graduated from Ying Wa College in 1973, then graduated from the University of Hong Kong in 1976 with a B.Sc in physics.
 Shortly thereafter, Luk joined Rutgers University's physics Ph.D. program, completing his Ph.D. in 1983.

 Luk continued his work in physics by conducting his postdoctoral research at the University of Washington in Seattle until 1986.
 In 1986, Luk became an R.R.
 Wilson Fellow at Fermilab, where he worked as an associate scientist until 1989.
 In 1989, Luk received a joint appointment as an assistant professor of the Physics Department at UC Berkeley and faculty scientist at the Lawrence Berkeley National Laboratory.
 During his first two years working in Berkeley, Luk received the "Department of Energy outstanding junior investigator award", which is designed to "identify exceptionally talented new high energy physicists early in their careers, and to assist and facilitate the development of their research programs".
 Luk was awarded a Sloan Fellowship between 1990 and 1994, which is awarded to "those who show the most outstanding promise of making fundamental contributions to new knowledge".